anubhavpgit/anubhavpgit.github.io/content/reading.md

 	There's a lot to unpack in this show.
 The story development is slightly slow, but it is worth the wait.
 A really good Indie-crime drama that delves into the dark underbelly of society.

-- **Severance** *- Dan Erickson*: A thriller series about a company that surgically divides employees' work and personal lives.

 -   The Bear *- Christopher Storer*: A dark comedy about an award-winning chef who returns to his hometown of Chicago to manage the chaotic kitchen at his deceased brother's sandwich shop.

 <!-- *Pending:*

 -   Attack on Titan *- Hajime Isayama*: An anime about humanity's fight against giant humanoid creatures known as Titans.
--   Better Call Saul *- Vince Gilligan*: A prequel to Breaking Bad, about the life of Jimmy McGill, a small-time lawyer who eventually becomes the sleazy lawyer Saul Goodman.
 -   Shogun *- James Clavell*: A miniseries based on the novel of the same name, about an English sailor who becomes a samurai in feudal Japan.
 -   The Mandalorian *- Jon Favreau*: A Star Wars series set after the fall of the Empire, following the adventures of a lone bounty hunter in the outer reaches of the galaxy. -->